 - in general

 Word Origin for whole

 Not wounded, injured, or impaired; sound or unhurt.

 Having been restored; healed.

 An entity or system made up of interrelated parts.

-Idioms and Phrases with as a whole
+Idioms and Phrases with as a whole (1 of 2)

 as a whole